Destinations Italy Umbria & Le Marche

 Must orderraw fish tasting + Verdicchio

-Moreno Cedroni's two-Michelin-star Marzocca di Senigallia restaurant — the chef who introduced Italians to Adriatic crudo in the 1990s and still pushes fermentation, smoking, and aging without losing the plot.
-Long sushi-style bar, small modern room twenty minutes south of Uliassi along the same coast.
+Moreno Cedroni's two-Michelin-star restaurant at Marzocca di Senigallia: the chef who introduced Italians to Adriatic crudo around 2000, still pushing fermentation, smoking and ageing without losing the plot.
+Long sushi-style bar, small modern room ten minutes south of Uliassi along the same coast.
 Order the raw-fish tasting menu and let them drive; pair with Verdicchio dei Castelli di Jesi.
 Book early.

 Marzocca di Senigallia · Lungomare Italia 112 Michelin starsBook ahead